ltearno/my-own-cluster/README.md

 make call
 ```

-## APIS
+## Executable formats

-- GAPI : guest API
-- PAPI : platform API
-- WAPI : web API
+My-own-cluster executes :

+- `web assembly` byte code through the `wasm3` interpreter,
+- `javascript` code through the `duktape` interpreter (there is no nodejs runtime).

+Each function is (_not yet implemented, actively developping_) executed in a jailed and sandboxed very light VM instance (requires KVM).

+The functions can interact with the platform through the Guest API which is described just below.

-### Guest API
+## Guest API

 From the _guest_ to the _my-own-cluster_ host.

 To support legacy POSIX applications, the host implements most of its API through WASI.
-There is also a direct binding for applications not using `libc`.
+There is also a direct binding for applications not using `libc`. _partially implemented_.

 File system :